Why This Feminist Weed Camp Isn’t Just For White Women

 The Most Diverse Group In The Wellness Community?

-But perhaps the most noticeable aspect of the retreat is the diversity of the group: nearly 40% of the women are minorities, including Latino, African-American, and LGBT–a rare sight at most wellness retreats often attended by white, upper-middle-class, Lululemon-clad women.
+But perhaps the most noticeable aspect of the retreat is the diversity of the group: nearly 40% of the women are minorities, including Latina, African-American, and LGBTQ–a rare sight at most wellness retreats often attended by white, upper-middle-class, Lululemon-clad women.

 It’s multi-generational, too.
-In the evening, I hang out with a white retired trucker in her 50s and an African-American mom from Mississippi in her 30s who shares parenting advice.
+In the evening, I hang out with a white retired trucker in her 50s and an African-American mom from Mississippi in her 30s as they exchange parenting advice.
 Women from all over the country, including Iowa, Arizona, Nebraska, and Nevada, drove in for the weekend.
 There are over half a dozen mother-daughter duos, numerous groups of women on “girlfriend trips,” and nearly a dozen women over the age of 60.
 (In fact, Ganja Goddess Getaways has had a handful of women in their 70s at every single retreat.)

 At one point during dinner, I exclaimed how refreshing it was to hang out with older women in a social setting.